 Final Steps Before Burning

 So you have a good plan, good weather, decided on your type of burn and built your fire breaks.
 Your preparation is almost done but not quite.
 The rancher or farmer needs to notify all authorities, check into permits needed and make sure all neighbors are aware you are going to be doing a burn.
 You probably should be prepared to tell them how big, what type of burn and a number of other questions.
 Have you talked to all that are going to be helping on the burn?
 Checked all your equipment that you are going to be using?

 Prescribed burns can be controversial in a state like Montana where forest fires and the ways our federal government choose to fight them solicit very passionate opinions.
 I am not talking about prescribed burns in forests.
 Those should be handled by fire professionals if they are done and I’m not sure they should be done.
 The downside is if we just allow growth to continue it provides dangerous fuel for even bigger fires down the road.
 This article is not about prescribed forest burns but pastures and lightly treed land to remove the dead fuel and improve pasture and riparian areas that can be controlled.

 Montana ranchers and farmers are caretakers for some of the most beautiful wildlife in the world so I want to address it.
-Wildlife rarely get killed by prescribed burns.
-Wildlife runs, flies, slithers there way in front of fires.
+Wildlife rarely gets killed by prescribed burns.
+Wildlife runs, flies, slithers there way from fires.
 A number go into holes or under rock piles.
 The advantages that prescribed burns bring for wildlife are tremendous and allow for higher numbers of animals and in better habitat conditions.

 Here are a few places where you can find the equipment for prescribed burns:

 Here is a professional involved in prescribed burns: